 The leading specialist media law reports, the Entertainment and Media Law Reports, published by Sweet & Maxwell, are edited by 5RB‘s Godwin Busuttil and former member of chambers HHJ Richard Parkes QC.

 There are presently 33 members of chambers, including 6 QCs, who have wide experience in all divisions of the High Court, and all appellate courts.
 We also have experience in dealing with EU and European Convention on Human Rights aspects of media law, as well as in jurisdictions overseas.
 Junior tenants also appear in county courts and employment tribunals and offer pre-publication advice ‘libel read’ for newspapers, book publishers and broadcasters.

 Members are used to being instructed at short notice to seek and resist pre-publication injunctions.
-They also appear in arbitrations and mediations and represent or advise clients before professional, regulatory and disciplinary tribunals, such as the Press Complaints Commission, OFCOM, the British Horseracing Authority and the Football Association.
+They also appear in arbitrations and mediations and represent or advise clients before professional, regulatory and disciplinary tribunals, such as the IPSO, OFCOM, the British Horseracing Authority and the Football Association.
 There are 4 accredited mediators in Chambers.

 Barristers practise as sole practitioners and are registered with the Bar Standards Board of England and Wales.
 Barrister members offer their services in accordance with the Bar Standards Code of Conduct.
 The standard contractual terms on which services are provided can be found in Annex T of the Code.

 Barristers have professional liability insurance provided by the Bar Mutual Indemnity Fund Limited.
 The postal address of the Bar Mutual Management Company is 90 Fenchurch Street, London EC3M 4ST.
 Territorial coverage is world-wide, subject to the terms of cover of the Bar Mutual.